-When it comes to Thanksgiving recipes, squash is top on our list.
+When it comes to vegetarian Thanksgiving recipes, squash is top on our list.
 Delicata squash is our favorite squash variety, for its sweet flavor and because it roasts quickly.
 Here, the delicata squash is roasted and stuffed with wild rice and pepitas.
 It’s also got some sharp cheddar cheese, but it can easily be made vegan by omitting the cheese.

-This is one of our most popular Thanksgiving recipes–and recipes in general!
+This is one of our most popular vegetarian Thanksgiving recipes—and recipes in general!
 The mixture of nuts, vegetables, and cheese has the flavor and texture of meat, pleasing even the most passionate meat lovers.
 You won’t believe it until you try it yourself!

 About the Authors

 Sonja Overhiser is an acclaimed vegetarian cookbook author and cook based in Indianapolis.
 She’s host of the food podcast Small Bites and founder of the food website A Couple Cooks.
 Featured from the TODAY Show to Bon Appetit, Sonja seeks to inspire adventurous eating to make the world a better place one bite at a time.